SummaryRead the full fact sheet

-- Always read medication labels carefully and take prescription medications only as directed.
+- .
+Always read medication labels carefully.
+Take prescription medications only as directed.
 Keep all medications in their original packaging.

 - Avoid drugs of any kind unless advised by a doctor.

-- Always inform your doctor or other health professional of a previous overdose.
+- Always tell your doctor or other health professional if you have had an overdose before.

-- Keep all drugs and poisons locked away in a safe secure place and out of reach of children.
+- Keep all medicines, alcohol, drugs and poisons locked away in a safe secure place and out of reach of children.

-- Be cautious when taking different drugs or substances (including alcohol) at or around the same time as they can interact negatively and increase the risk of overdose.
+- Be careful when taking different substances (including alcohol) at the same time.
+They can interact negatively and increase your risk of overdose.

 Drug use precautions

-- If you haven’t used illicit drugs such as heroin for a while, be aware that your tolerance is likely to be a lot lower than it was before – it would be best to use a smaller amount.
+- If you haven’t used illegal drugs (such as ) for a while, your tolerance is likely to be a lot lower than it was before – use a smaller amount.

 Where to get help